mars/crak-buildpack/README.md

   --data 'paths[]=/' \
   --data 'protocols[]=https' \
   --data "service.id=$SERVICE_ID"
-# …or to support insecure HTTP as well (not advised):
-curl http://localhost:8001/routes/ -i -X POST \
-  --data 'paths[]=/' \
-  --data 'protocols[]=http' \
-  --data 'protocols[]=https' \
-  --data "service.id=$SERVICE_ID"
 ```

-✅ Now, React should be served at the app's URL, `https://$APP_NAME.herokuapp.com/`.

-🚥 Client-side routing is supported by default.
-Any server request that would result in 404 Not Found returns the React app.

 🔌 [Kong plugins](https://docs.konghq.com/hub/) may be used to provide access control and more.